-If you don't specify anything on the command line, Rally will use the default value but you can e.g. specify --track-params="cluster_health:'yellow'" so Rally will check for (at least) a yellow cluster health status.
+If you don't specify anything on the command line, Rally will use the default value but you can e.g. specify --track-params="cluster\health:'yellow'" so Rally will check for (at least) a yellow cluster health status.

 Note that you can customize these operations.
-Please see the track reference for all details.